 Chair noted that values in Table 4 and 5 should be considered as the minimum acceptable for the DF.
 The CPs should be allowed to increase these values if they wanted, referring to the individual US (DUR-14-06) and China (DUR 03-01) submittals showing greater values than the one used in Euro 5.
 Accepting larger values in the GTR would go against harmonization.
-He invited IWG to reflect on how to avoid another CP option, for the sake of harmonization.
+He invited the EPPR IWG to reflect on how to avoid another CP option, for the sake of harmonization.

-MECA deemed that harmonization should set the highest values in the GTR, while Countries could choose lower values, which would however be valid only locally.
+MECA deemed that harmonization should set the highest values in the GTR, while CPs could choose lower values, which would however only be valid locally.

 China agreed with US that DF should be higher than in EU and thus called for keeping them as CP option.

-Chair express understanding for the US and China´s call for larger values, noting that this would however go against harmonisation.
+Chair expressed the understanding for the US and China´s call for larger values, noting that this would however go against harmonization.

-US EPA noted that the Euro 5 values for DF were not based on vehicle aging testing of EURO 5 vehicles but came from data from 2009 and 2014 (ref: “Table 2 Matching of 2009 and 2014 KBA databases by category” in the JRC Phase 1 of the Environmental Effect Study on the Euro 5 step of L-category vehicles (Page 10)), while data from US (DUR-14-06) and China (DUR-03-01) were more updated.
+US EPA noted that the Euro 5 values for DF were not based on vehicle aging testing of Euro 5 vehicles but came from data from 2009 and 2014 (ref: “Table 2 Matching of 2009 and 2014 KBA databases by category” in the JRC Phase 1 of the Environmental Effect Study on the Euro 5 step of L-category vehicles (Page 10)), while data from US (DUR-14-06) and China (DUR-03-01) were more recent.

-IMMA strongly supported Chair´s view to strive for harmonization, limiting the CP option as much as possible.
-The IWG had fundamentally agreed to align this GTR as much as possible to Euro 5.
+IMMA strongly supported Chair´s view to strive for harmonization, limiting the CP options as much as possible.
+The EPPR IWG had fundamentally agreed to align this GTR as much as possible to Euro 5.
 The Euro 5 had based its value on extensive tests and investigation, while the more recent [and on-going] research shown by other CPs had not yet reached that extent.
-He invited IWG to use the Euro 5 values for this basic GTR, while leaving the possibility open to review these values in the next stage, when more data and strong justification was available.
+He invited the EPPR IWG to use the Euro 5 values for this basic GTR, while leaving the possibility open to review these values in the next stage, when more data and strong justification was available.

 In view of reaching harmonization, Chair welcomed the proposal for compromise made by IMMA.

-Sec noted that the background of any decision going in this sense could be documented in the Technical Report.
+The Secretary noted that the background of any decision going in this sense could be documented in the Technical Report.

 Japan and India agreed with the IMMA proposal.